Please click on the links below which will expand to show you information from external sources which are not produced by the College.

 RA-UK is the UK division of the European Society of Regional Anaesthesia.
 Please see their website for an information video for patients on nerve blocks.

-Society for Obesity and Bariatric Surgery (SOBA)
+Society for Obesity and Bariatric Anaesthesia (SOBA)

 Information about the risks of surgery if you are overweight or obese and what you can do to reduce these risks before an operation.